jeffscottlevine/AWSIdempotentCreateServiceLinkedRole/README.md

-# AWSIdempotentCreateServiceLinkedRole
+# AWS Idempotent Create Service Linked Role

 ## Overview

-This file is an AWS CloudFormation template that is used to provide a CloudFormation custom resource that creates a service-linked role idempotently.
+This repository contains an AWS CloudFormation template that is used to provide a CloudFormation custom resource that creates a service-linked role idempotently.
 This means:

 (1) If the role doesn't exist, create the role.
 If the role is successfully created, return SUCCESS otherwise return FAILED.